Metrics

 - the amount of memory in GB and the average memory usage,

-- the average storage access latency for both read and write operations,
+- the average storage access latency for read and write operations,

 VMware Metrics - View by Resource

-It is also possible to view a subset of metrics related to VMware, this time more specifically for a given Host or Datastore.
+You can also view a portion of the metrics related to VMware, but this time more specifically for a given Host or Datastore.

 Host

-In the Host view, you can check the energy consumption and the estimated carbon emissions for a given period.
+In the Host view, you can view, for a given period, the energy consumption as well as the estimated carbon emissions.

 Datastore

-In a Datastore view, you can check the IOPS for a given period.
+In the Datastore view, you can view IOPS for a given period.

 OpenIaaS Metrics

-In the 'OpenIaaS' menu, a dedicated dashboard is available in the 'Metrics' submenu.
+In the 'OpenIaaS' menu, a specific dashboard is available in the 'Metrics' submenu.
 It includes 3 tabs:

 Overview

-On this tab, you'll find some of the metrics already present in the global dashboard discussed at the beginning of this chapter.
+On this tab, you will find a portion of the metrics already present in the global dashboard discussed at the beginning of this chapter.

-On this tab, you'll find the number of AZs, Clusters, Hosts, as well as 5 graphs providing a highly visual overview of your OpenIaaS environment.
+On this tab, you will find the number of AZ, Clusters, and Hosts, along with 5 charts providing a highly visual overview of your OpenIaaS environment.

-You can select the date range to cover, as well as the data grouping type (by default, data is grouped across your entire environment).
-For example, by choosing Host:
+You can choose the date range to cover, as well as the data grouping type (by default, data is grouped across your entire scope).
+For example, selecting Host:

 Storage

-Just as on the "Compute" tab, you'll find various information: the number of AZs, Clusters, Datastores, as well as a chart.
-The same filtering principles apply, but here we can group by Block Storage.
+Similarly to the "Compute" tab, you will find various information: the number of AZs, Clusters, Datastores as well as a chart.
+The same filtering principle applies, but here, we can group by Block Storage.

 Usage with Grafana

-The Console is Prometheus-compatible, allowing you to add it to Grafana as a Prometheus-type data source.
-You will then be able to:
+The console is Prometheus-compatible, enabling you to add it to Grafana as a Prometheus-type datasource.
+This allows you to:

 - Visualize all your metrics.

-- Create custom dashboards tailored to your specific needs.
+- Create your own custom dashboards tailored to your needs.

-Cloud Temple also provides a collection of ready-to-use dashboards that you can use as a starting point or adapt to your use cases.
+Cloud Temple also provides a collection of dashboards ready-to-use, which you can use as a base or adapt to your specific use cases.

-The goal is to enhance the observability of your Cloud infrastructure through Cloud Temple metrics.
+The goal is to enhance the observability of your Cloud infrastructure via Cloud Temple telemetry.

 Prerequisites